White-chinned petrel

 Size: 55cm.
 Weight: 1.3kg.
 Wingspan: 140cm.

-A scenic flight over the dunes including a ground trip into the dunes at Sossusvlei
+A scenic flight that lands near Sesriem and includes a trip into the dunes at Sossusvlei.
+Flight from Swakopmund